NAMES & ALIASES ON PIANOS

-WORLD’S LARGEST DIRECTORY OF UK PIANO FIRMS!
+WORLD’S LARGEST DIRECTORY OF PAST BRITISH PIANO FIRMS

 PLEASE CHECK THE SPELLING!!

-A century ago, most retailers were selling a mixture of well-known names, combined with pianos bought in from anonymous wholesalers, and fitted with fictitious names, or the retailers’ own names, as if to imply that they made their own pianos, so Joshua Marshall sold the “Marschal Model”, the Chesham Music Salon sold the “Chesham”, Middletons sold the “Mydelton”, B.Handel Garth sold “Handel, Berlin”, Luckmores sold the “Elmore” (L-More) etc..
-By 1870, John Geary was the manager of the London Pianoforte Co., Kentish Town, but made some “Geary” pianos, while others had a transfer stuck onto them saying “Dussek & Dussek”.
+A century ago, most retailers were selling a mixture of well-known names, combined with pianos bought in from anonymous wholesalers, and fitted with fictitious names, or the retailers’ own names, as if to imply that they made their own pianos, so Joshua Marshall sold the “Marschal Model”, the Chesham Music Salon sold the “Chesham”, Middletons sold the “Mydelton”, B.Handel Garth oddly sold “Handel, Berlin”, Luckmores sold the “Elmore” (L-More) etc..
+By 1870, John Geary was the manager of the London Pianoforte Co., Kentish Town, and made some “Geary” pianos, while others had a transfer stuck onto them saying “Dussek & Dussek”.
 There was an apparently separate "London Pianoforte Co." in Glasgow.
-Some clues may be found on our Numbers page.
+Some clues may be found on our Numbers page…

 OEM is not text-speak, it means “Original Equipment Manufacturer”, a modern term for the fairly unusual situation where the piano name is actually the real maker, though I fail to see why the world needs yet another thing shortened to cryptic initials!